-Director Robert Rodriguez and actor Diego Boneta are adapting the El Gato Negro comic into a series for Apple TV+, according to The Hollywood Reporter.
+Director Robert Rodriguez and actor Diego Boneta are adapting the El Gato Negro comic into a series for Apple TV+ (more details about the streaming site here), according to The Hollywood Reporter.
 If you haven’t heard of the independent comic series, then here’s what you need to know before you watch.

 First, you should know that Richard Dominguez created the character El Gato Negro (The Black Cat) in the early 90s.
 In October 1993, Dominguez began publishing the comic books through his own company, Azteca Productions.
 The first book was an immediate hit, selling out its run in the first 2 months.
 The story focuses on south Texas social worker Francisco “Pancho” Guerrero.
 After drug smugglers murder his best friend, Guerrero becomes the vigilante El Gato Negro.
 Like Batman, El Gato Negro has no superpowers.
 Therefore, like Batman, he uses his athleticism and wits to fight crime.